Repair An Outdoor Light Fixture

 Below are photos from a repair of an outdoor light fixture with a funky electrical box mount that I corrected for a client by using a siding box.

-Side view of an outdoor light fixture mounted to an indoor electrical box that is covered with duct tape and caulk
+Side view of an outdoor luminaire mounted to an indoor electrical box that is covered with duct tape and caulk.

-Side view of an outdoor light fixture mounted to an indoor electrical box that is covered with duct tape and caulk
+Side view of an outdoor luminaire mounted to an indoor electrical box that is covered with duct tape and caulk.

 When I first saw the above outdoor light fixture mounted this way I had no idea what to expect.
 I had to use my razor knife to cut into the white blob behind the outdoor light fixture and discovered duct tape beneath.

-Side view of an outdoor light fixture mounted to a surface mounted indoor electrical box
+Side view of a lighting fixture mounted outside on vinyl siding to an indoor electrical box.

-Side view of an outdoor light fixture mounted to a surface mounted indoor electrical box
+Side view of a lighting fixture mounted outside on vinyl siding to an indoor electrical box.

 Normally a pancake electrical box would be mounted to the surface of the Oriented Strand Board (OSB) sub-surface and the outdoor light fixture would be attached to that.
 The vinyl siding would be cut around the pancake box.

-Though a pancake box is shallow, the National Electrical Code (NFPA 70) approves its use because the cubic inches of space inside of the outdoor light fixture canopy (Indoor light fixtures also) is allowed to be included when calculating the number of wires permitted.
+Though a pancake box is shallow, the National Electrical Code (NFPA 70) approves its use because the cubic inches of space inside the outdoor light fixture canopy (Indoor light fixtures also) is permitted to be included when calculating the number of wires permitted.

-The old light fixture, duct tape, and caulk is removed to reveal an indoor electrical box with some of the knockouts removed
+The old fixture, duct tape, and caulk are removed to reveal an indoor electrical box with some of the knockouts removed.

 The octagonal indoor electrical box had two of its knockouts removed and was covered with duct tape and caulk.
-In addition to being awkward looking it was clearly not an approved weatherproof arrangement, even with the caulking.
+In addition to being awkward looking, it was not an approved weatherproof arrangement, even with the caulking.

 Wires for old outdoor light fixture sticking out from the vinyl siding